DerCodeDev/CVAC/README.md

 # How to install ffmpeg on Windows?
 1. Download ffmpeg [here](https://www.gyan.dev/ffmpeg/builds/)
 2. Extract the Zip File into a Folder (recommended is to extract the Folder ffmpeg to the root of your C Partiton)
-3. then check if you have in C:\ffmpeg\bin a ffmpeg.exe if so you can continue.
+3. (Optional) then check if you have in C:\ffmpeg\bin a ffmpeg.exe if so you can continue.
 4. now went to System environment variables and press on Environmentvariables.
 5.  then press on New at the Section variables.
 6. now under Name of Variable type ffmpeg and for Value of variable press on Browse File and search for ffmpeg.exe.